 “You’re wrong,” I tell it, “because we did do it!”
 And I’m sure you can use these same statements to silence that incrimination once and for all!

-And most of all, they’re two people who love the Lord with all their hearts, who walk in his ways and try to lead their children in them.
+- And most of all, they’re two people who love the Lord and try to be like him.

 No, I didn’t always have a perfectly clean house or fabulously prepared meals.
 I yelled when I shouldn’t have.
 I often expected too much from little people still learning and growing.
 I didn’t show as much love and approval as I should have.